fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 The source directory of blog and Fluid will be merged eventually, so the source of blog is preferred.
 :::

-- height
+- Image height

 For different people's preferences, you can control the height of the `banner_img` on the page.

 You can set `banner_img_height` for every pages in **theme config** with a valid range of 0 - 100.
 We think it is better to choose a number bigger than 70.

-- alpha of mask
+- Alpha of mask

 You can set `banner_mask_alpha` for every pages in **theme config** with a valid range of 0 - 1.0.
 0 is completely transparent (no mask) while 1 is completely opaque.